gordonb3/bubbagen/README.md

 The following changes to the original 1.8.0 release from Sakaki apply:

-1. Both 1.9.x images use kernel version 4.4.39, which is the current Gentoo stable kernel (although still marked as testing on arm).
+1. Both 1.10.x images use kernel version 4.9.34, which is the current Gentoo stable kernel (although still marked as testing on arm).
 The kernels are essentially the same, but differ in what init system they call after loading.

-1. Both 1.9.x images have been brought up to date against the Gentoo tree as of 05 Apr 2017.
-The full set of packages in the image may be viewed [here (1.9.1-r1)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.9.1-r1) and [here (1.9.6-r1)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.9.6-r1).
+1. Both 1.10.x images have been brought up to date against the Gentoo tree as of 29 Dec 2017.
+The full set of packages in the image may be viewed [here (1.10.0)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.10.0) and [here (1.10.5)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.10.5).

 1. The bubbagen images have sysvinit patched to follow the hardware specific routine for shutting down.
 As such you can now simply use `halt` or `poweroff` commands (Sakaki's `poweroff-b3` script is not available in this image) to shut down the B3.
 > Please note that the B3 does not actually power down but enters a special pre boot environment where it waits for the button on the rear to be pressed.
 As multiple users discovered, this happens to be quite CPU intensive and the B3 may run quite hot and use more power than when running an OS.

 Have fun! ^-^

-## Changes since version 1.9.1 (1.9.6)
+## Changes since version 1.9.1-r1 (systemd: 1.9.6-r1)

-* perl has been upgraded to version 5.24
-* gcc has been upgraded to version 5.4.0 and relevant packages rebuilt for using the new C++ ABI
+* dropped mediatomb from package list (this package has in fact been unmanaged by the interface since Excito software version 2.4)
+* java VM updated to openjdk 8
+* fixed a cyclic dependency on bridge interface in hostapd
+* fixed unability to print non-native documents (due to deadlock in Ghostscript)
+* block enabling the WiFi AP when LAN is set to receive its IP through DHCP (causes network to fail)
+* fixed a problem with restarting network interfaces in systemd version
-* all packages brought up to date against the portage tree at Apr 25, 2017
+* all packages brought up to date against the portage tree at Jan 10, 2018

 ## Miscellaneous Points